 Detailed information concerning FWAs, including the OHRP Assurance Training Module, is available on the OHRP Web site (http://www.hhs.gov/ohrp/).

-The HHS regulations require that the IRB review the actual application or proposal for HHS support (45 CFR part 46.203(f)).
-OHRP's 5/31/2000 memo IRB Review of Applications for HHS Support (http://www.hhs.gov/ohrp/humansubjects/guidance/aplrev.htm)recommends that IRBs ensure that all research described in the application or proposal is entirely consistent with any corresponding protocol(s) submitted to the IRB.
+The HHS regulations require that the IRB review the actual application or proposal for HHS support (45 CFR 46.203(f)).
+OHRP's 5/31/2000 memo IRB Review of Applications for HHS Support (http://www.hhs.gov/ohrp/policy/aplrev.html) recommends that IRBs ensure that all research described in the application or proposal is entirely consistent with any corresponding protocol(s) submitted to the IRB.

-Under the HHS regulations, grantee institutions must have written procedures for ensuring prompt reporting to the IRB, appropriate institutional officials, and the NIH any unanticipated problem involving risks to subjects to others (45 CFR part 46.103(b)(5)).
-Any IRB suspension or termination of approval must include a statement of the reasons for the IRB's action and must be reported promptly to the investigator, appropriate institutional officials, and any supporting department or agency head (45 CFR part 46.113).
-Grantee institutions must also file incident reports with OHRP of unanticipated problems involving risks to subjects or others, serious or continuing noncompliance with 45 CFR part 46 or with the requirements or determinations of the IRB, and suspension or termination of IRB approval.
-See OHRP 5/27/2005 Guidance on Reporting Incidents to OHRP (http://www.hhs.gov/ohrp/policy/incidreport_ohrp.html).
+Under the HHS regulations, grantee institutions must have written procedures for ensuring prompt reporting to the IRB, appropriate institutional officials, and the NIH of any unanticipated problem involving risks to subjects or others or any serious or continuing noncompliance with 45 CFR 46 or IRB requirements (45 CFR 46.103(b)(5)).
+Any IRB suspension or termination of approval must include a statement of the reasons for the IRB's action and must be reported promptly to the investigator, appropriate institutional officials, and NIH (45 CFR 46.113).
+Grantee institutions must also file incident reports with OHRP of unanticipated problems involving risks to subjects or others, serious or continuing noncompliance with 45 CFR 46 or with the requirements or determinations of the IRB, and suspension or termination of IRB approval.
+See OHRP 6/20/20011 Guidance on Reporting Incidents to OHRP (http://www.hhs.gov/ohrp/compliance/reports/index.html).

 Applications that include clinical trials must include a general description of the data and safety monitoring plan.
 The description of the data and safety monitoring plan in competing applications will be reviewed by the SRG.
 A general description of a monitoring plan establishes the overall framework for data and safety monitoring.
-It must describe the entity that will be responsible for monitoring and how adverse events will be reported to the IRB, the NIH and, when appropriate, follow OBA guidelines, and FDA regulations for INDs and IDEs.
+It must describe the entity that will be responsible for monitoring how adverse events will be reported to the IRB and the NIH and, when appropriate, how the NIH Guidelines and FDA regulations for INDs and IDEs will be satisfied.

 A detailed monitoring plan must be included as part of the research protocol, be submitted to the local IRB, and be reviewed and approved by the NIH awarding IC prior to the accrual of human subjects.
 The awarding IC may specify the reporting requirements for adverse events, which are in addition to the annual report to the IRB.
 The clinical trial monitoring function is above and beyond that traditionally provided by IRBs; however, the IRB must be cognizant of the procedures used by clinical trial monitoring entities and the monitor must provide periodic reports to investigators for transmittal to the local IRB.